-Not always can the condominium owners afford themselves to contract a condo manager.
+Not always can the condominium owners afford to contract a condo manager.
 Is self-management of a condominium in Costa Rica a good solution?

-Older condominiums in Costa Rica, constituted many years ago have this problem.
+Older condominiums in Costa Rica, constituted many years ago, have this problem.
 Those condominiums were much smaller than they are now.
 Therefore, the cost of condominium security was a lot lower than it is now.

 Labor law and immigration law

-This obligation more than doubles the cost of the security in the condominium.
-Besides the fact that if you have an employee who lives on the property, the supply of the living quarters is seen as salary in species by law.
-In that case, it is the home owner association that is responsible for the employees hired by the manager.
+This obligation more than doubles the cost of the security in the condominium, besides the fact that if you have an employee who lives on the property, the supply of the living quarters is seen as salary in species by law.
+In that case, it is the homeowner association that is responsible for the employees hired by the manager.

-These facts oblige smaller home owner associations to self-management of a condominium sometimes.
+These facts oblige smaller homeowner associations to self-management of a condominium sometimes.

 Condo manager tasks